madeleine68/Multiple-Regression/README.md

 ```

 **Fitting Multiple Linear Regression to the Training set**
+I want to train the multiple linear regression on training set and later, will test the performance on the test set.
 ```
 regressor = lm(formula = Profit ~ .,
                data = training_set)
  ```
+In order to take a close look at the regressor, I use the summary to found out the strongest variable on the profit
 ```
 summary(regressor)
 ```
+Summary gives some information for each of the independent variables, first column shows the coefficients of multiple linear regression, then the standard error, t-value, p-value and lastly significance level.
+The two last columns are the most important as they gives the satatistical significane level of each independent variables.
 ```
 Call:
 lm(Profit ~ ., training_set)